scakici/teched2020-INT166/exercises/ex2/README.md

 1. Follow this [tutorial](https://developers.sap.com/tutorials/cp-aibus-dox-booster-app.html) to create instance of Document Information Extraction Service and Subscribe to UI.

-Now that we have access to UI Application, we'll goto the UI Application for our next excersice.
+Now that we have access to UI Application, we'll goto the UI Application for our next excercise.
-**Make sure you also download the service key, since we'll be using it in subsequent exersice**
+**Make sure you also download the service key, since we'll be using it in subsequent exercises**

 ## Exercise 2.2 - Upload documents for Extraction using UI Application